mekline/bird_data/README.md

 ##### Analysis

-`bird_data.R`: R script used to analyze the raw data!
+`bird_data.Rmd`: R script used to analyze the raw data!
 See that file for descriptions of specific analyses